-The SLAT schools are currently Good (Bourne Academy Ofsted 2017; Spalding Academy Ofsted 2019), and aspiring to be outstanding because:
+The current South Lincolnshire Academies Trust schools are currently Good (Bourne Academy Ofsted 2017; Spalding Academy Ofsted 2019), and aspiring to be outstanding because:

-Leadership:
+1. Leadership:

 The SLAT leadership and management are highly effective, which is supported by a strong ethos of distributed leadership and an equally strong focus on appropriate staff training and effective succession planning.